 I need medication for my asthma and I never feel like I have failed because my lungs don’t work too well sometimes.
 I have never spoken to someone with diabetes who feels like they have failed because they need to inject insulin.
 So why do we think we have failed because we need medication for mental health, it is just those chemicals telling us that!

-Depression is ok, its ok to admit you have depression, there should be no shame in that, I am not ashamed that I have depression in the same way that I am not ashamed that I have asthma.
+Depression is ok, it’s okay to admit you have depression, there should be no shame in that, I am not ashamed that I have depression in the same way that I am not ashamed that I have asthma.
 I think sometimes the labelling of depression into different categories does not help.

 Nothing to be ashamed of